How to choose the right sports eyewear

 Sports eyewear slots into two categories: Frames fitted with prescription lenses or glasses that have prescription lens inserts.
 There will be people who prefer one or the other and for a variety of reasons.

 If you have a high or a complex prescription, lens inserts might be your only choice.
 This is the case where a high prescription excludes you from wrap around frames and lenses.
 (Brands and lens manufacturers have a limit on the prescription and making wrap around lenses because if the prescription is too high there will be soft focal areas in the lens).

 The alternative option is often lens inserts.
 These sit in behind the frames and allow for a much great choice of eyewear options.

 In many cases the inserts will out-live the frames and so you can simply buy a new frame and keep the lenses.

-I prefer a more traditional wrap around frame and lenses rather than insets but this is mainly because I have not tried the inserts.
+I prefer a more traditional wraparound frame and lenses rather than inserts but this is mainly because I have not tried the inserts.

 If you enjoy sports in conditions that are changeable – that includes Scotland, then – frames that allow you to swap the lenses could be a good idea.
 The lenses might include clear, tinted for dull light, darker for bright sunlight and perhaps even coloured lenses to cope with dull conditions when skiing.

 On a sunny day, UV protection for the eyes is vital for long-term good health of the eyes.

 Exclusive to Oakley, the Prizm technology in their newer lenses fine-tunes wavelengths of colour to offer a sharper view.
 You can have prescription or non-prescription Prizm lenses.